kylecreate/100DaysOfCode/r1-log.md

   <summary>Day 10: Jan 16, 2024</summary>

   ### Today's Progress:
-  * Completed learning about Accessibility by building a HTML/CSS Quiz on Responsive Web Design (FCC)
+  * Completed learning about Accessibility by building a HTML/CSS Quiz on Responsive Web Design (fCC)
-  * Started on the 2nd certification project for Responsive Web Design (FCC)
+  * Started on the 2nd certification project for Responsive Web Design (fCC)

   ### Link to work:
   * None